 I love to eat.
 I mean, really love to eat.
-I enjoy food in all its glory, the taste of a good meal, the energy it provides, the comfort at times.
-Often I find myself utterly disappointed that I’m not a foot taller so I can eat more.
-Yet the truth is I’m a low five footer and even though I can eat as much as my much taller comrades I shouldn’t.
+I enjoy food in all its glory, the taste of a good meal, the energy it provides, gathering together with others to share things we’ve made, and the comfort.
+Often, I find myself utterly disappointed that I’m not a foot taller so I can eat more.

-Of course, sometimes I get carried away and eat as much as Michael Phelps at the Olympics, which my body shows almost instantly.
-However, I’m not a dieter.
-I managed once to make it one day through a cleanse.
-And mind you, this was a cleanse that involved eating real, live food.
+So, of course, I sometimes get carried away and eat as much as Michael Phelps at the Olympics, which is not my current lifestyle.
+And I’m not a dieter.
+One time, I attempted a weekend cleanse and barely made it one day.
+Mind you, this was a cleanse that involved eating actual food you needed to chew.
 That is the extent of my diet experience.

-Part of that is not wanting to deprive myself of anything that brings me happiness (A fancy way of saying I can lack self-control.).
+Part of that is not wanting to deprive myself of anything that brings me happiness (fancy way of saying I can lack self-control).
 Part of it is also knowing diets overall are a load of crap.
 It’s rare people keep the weight off and often times they can be harmful.

 That isn’t to say we shouldn’t watch what we eat.
 But I mean that in a very different way than most.
 By watch I really mean “be mindful” of what we eat.
 The reason diets don’t often work, despite the sworn testimonials of sexy people, is that each of us needs something different in terms of nutrition.
 Some have negative reactions to milk products or gluten.
 Others have no issues at all.
 Some need more of it.

 When we eat what our individual body needs to thrive we feel “good.”
 We have increased energy, our mood is more peaceful and happier, and we feel healthier and sexier overall.
-When we eat things our body either doesn’t need or is actually poisoning it we feel tired, lethargic, bloated, anxious and sad, unattractive, and overall, clinically crappy.
+When we eat things our body either doesn’t need or is actually poisoning it, we feel tired, lethargic, bloated, anxious, sad, unattractive, and overall, clinically crappy.

-The thing is most don’t pay attention to this.
+The thing is most of us don’t pay attention to this.
 We simply shove the food in, often as quickly as we can, without fully noticing our experience with it.
-This has led to astronomical levels of obesity and other health issues.
+This has contributed to high levels of obesity and other health issues.

 The key here is to simply slow down your eating and use all of your senses to experience your food (and drink).
 This is the reason health professionals recommend many chews of your food.
 Really taste what you’re putting in your mouth.
 Smell it.
 Notice how it feels to chew it and swallow it.
 Admire the colors and shapes.
 Touch it.
 I know that goes against everything your parents taught you about not playing with your food but do it anyway.